Guide to your Child’s Surgery

 - Any episodes of diarrhea or vomiting

-- You have reason to believe that your child has been exposed to anyone with flu-like symptoms or any form of contagious disease such as chicken pox or measles
+- If you have reason to believe that your child has been exposed to anyone with flu-like symptoms or any form of contagious disease such as chicken pox or measles

 Day of Surgery